2015

 2015-0233 19 Jun 2015 Wiltshire and Swindon

-Wiltshire Council Avon and Wiltshire NHS Mental Health Pa… Royal United Hospitals Bath NHS Foundat…
+Avon and Wiltshire NHS Mental Health Pa… Royal United Hospitals Bath NHS Foundat… Wiltshire Council

-Concerns summary Critical issues exist in mental health care regarding incomplete information gathering for assessments, poor urgency monitoring, inadequate inter-agency communication, unclear care responsibilities, and a lack of audit trails for patient transfers.
+Concerns summary (AI summary) Critical issues exist in mental health care regarding incomplete information gathering for assessments, poor urgency monitoring, inadequate inter-agency communication, unclear care responsibilities, and a lack of audit trails for patient transfers.

 John Bartle